Ancient China

 Introduction

 The history of Ancient China goes back over 4000 years.
 It is one of the oldest and longest living civilisations.
-Some of this history is still alive in the Great Wall and the Terracotta Army we see today.
+We can still see some of this history in the Great Wall and the Terracotta Army.
 Much of Ancient China was ruled by different dynasties which were powerful families that ruled China for a very long time.
 Xia, Shang, and Qin are some examples of these powerful dynasties.

 List of dynasties

 Xia Dynasty (c.
-2070 - 1600 BCE): Earliest dynasty.
+2070 to 1600 BCE): Earliest dynasty.
 Whether this dynasty was real or a myth is argued about.

 Shang Dynasty (c.
-1600 BCE - 1045 BCE): Earliest Chinese dynasty with archaeological evidence.
+1600 to 1046 BCE): Earliest Chinese dynasty with archaeological evidence.

-Qin Dynasty (221 BCE - 206 BCE): First imperial dynasty of China.
+Qin Dynasty (221 to 207 BCE): First imperial dynasty of China.
 Beginning of the Great Wall.

-Han Dynasty (206 BCE - 220): A very prosperous period with a lot of political uncertainty and disorder.
+Han Dynasty (206 BCE to 220 CE): A very prosperous period with a lot of political uncertainty and disorder.
 Beginning of the Silk Road.

-Tang Dynasty (618-907): The Silk Road continued to be important during this period.
+Tang Dynasty (618 to 907 CE): The Silk Road continued to be important during this period.

 EPIC resources